brupcorp/createclasps/README.md

 # createclass with command
-createclass with cpp and header using a powershell script !you need to have powershell installed (normally contained in the windows standart installation)
+createclass with cpp and header using a powershell script

+! you need to have powershell installed (normally contained in the windows standart installation) !

 syntax:
 PS:>createclass nameofclass -nolib